sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Other Insights

 By using this technique, we are able to include **many variables in few qubits**, because the genetic algorithm takes into account the possibility of combining more than one variables per qubits as in the Parkinson's example [4].
-In this use case 22 variables are included in 8 qubits, decreasing considerably the expressivity of the circuit-solution.
+In this use case 22 variables are included in 8 qubits, **decreasing considerably the expressivity of the circuit-solutions**.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/park.png" alt='qubits vs. quantum circuit' width="500" height="300">